-Louisiana is in Phase 2 of the White House reopening strategy.
+Louisiana is currently in modified Phase III of the White House reopening strategy.
 Governor Edwards has issued a statewide mask mandate indoors and outdoors when 6 ft. social distancing is not possible.
-Gatherings are limited to 50 people.
-Many St. Tammany businesses and events have modified their services to welcome patrons safely during this time.
-Call before you go!Read more...
+Indoor social gatherings will be limited to 50% capacity with a max of 500 people.
+Businesses including restaurants and bars, as well as places of worship, have no capacity limits.
+Many St....Read more...

 Settle in for a show; the Northshore has numerous theaters throughout the parish that create a spectacular experience for all.
 Talented local performers present a broad spectrum of well-loved Christmas classics and new debuts for the whole family to enjoy.